AbuTalha3/catalog-of-my-things/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [Catalog-of-my-things] <a name="about-project"></a>
 In this project we have created a console app that will help to keep a record of different types of things you own: *books*, *music albums*, and *games*.
 Everything is based on the UML class diagram presented below.
-The data will be stored in JSON files.
+The data will be stored in `JSON files`.

 ## Video Presentation <a name="livelink"></a>
 - [Click here to watch the video](https://drive.google.com/file/d/1bTcPpXG-SFziVLfW2o0VBlADFrKf45Ks/view?usp=sharing)